 TAC Board of Directors

-Sarah previously served as the President of the Indiana Association for Acupuncture and Oriental Medicine (IAAOM).
+Sarah previously served as the President of the Indiana Association for Acupuncture and Oriental Medicine (IAAOM) and is the current TN Representative to the American Society of Acupuncturists (ASA) and a member of the ASA Nominating Committee.

-After graduation, she continued her education in fertility and prenatal acupuncture and has since gained much experience in the field of integrative fertility.
+Sarah is the acupuncturist and owner of the Tennessee Center for Reproductive Acupuncture in Knoxville, TN and has a passion for supporting couples through infertility.
+In 2019, she started a second practice in Maryville, TN called Maryville Acupuncture.
 She has published fertility research in the American Acupuncturist,written for Meridians: The Journal of Acupuncture and Oriental Medicine, and worked for Patient Centered Research Outcomes Research Institute (PCORI), through the NIH.

 William Alexander, L.Ac., LMT - Treasurer